Khilesh17/AI-Powered-Task-Optimizer/projectbrief.md

 - **Stress Management Alerts:** Automated notifications to HR or managers when an employee's mood indicates prolonged stress or disengagement.
 - **Team Mood Analytics:** Aggregation of mood data to identify overall team morale and productivity trends.
 - **Data Privacy:** Strict adherence to data privacy principles, ensuring sensitive data is anonymized and securely stored.
-- **User-Defined Task Management:** Ability for users to add new tasks and associate them with specific emotions for the recommendation engine.
+- **User-Defined Task Management:** Ability for users to add new tasks (via a dedicated 'Add Tasks' section) and associate them with specific emotions.
+Includes a 'Remove Tasks' section for managing existing tasks.
+- **Structured Frontend UI:** A responsive multi-section frontend with a header, including:
+    - Home: Details about the website and team.
+    - Add Tasks: Interface for adding new tasks.
+    - Remove Tasks: Interface for managing/deleting existing tasks.
+    - Give Tasks (Emotion Analysis): The core facial emotion detection and task suggestion feature.
+- **Code Refactoring & Best Practices:** Application of good folder structures and coding practices for enhanced readability and maintainability.

 ## 4. Target Users